sammydigits/sammydigits.github.io/_posts/2010-01-01-the-rest-is-history.md

 title: The rest is history
 ---

-A bunch of websites I built, or was involved in building, over the last few years.
+I entered the world of web development in about 1997, I've built hundreds of websites.
+Unfortunately I was so busy doing this I didnt have the foresight to keep a record of everything.
+So anyway, here's bunch of websites I built, or was involved in building, over the last few years.

 <p class="message">
   <strong>* This list is old, and many of these sites might have been moved, redirected, rebuilt or shutdown since my involvement.</strong>